What is Dichloromethane?

 Dichloromethane is used as solvent in many industries.
-It is also finds application as a paint remover.
+It also finds application as a paint remover.

 There may be an endless list of uses and application of methylene chloride, but its utility cannot cast a shadow on its toxicity.
 Although it is one of the least toxic poylhalogenated compounds, its harmful effect on human body is not unknown.
 It affects the central nervous system of the human body.
 Even a slight exposure to dichloromethane can cause hearing and vision impairments.
 In case of direct contact with human skin, it causes redness of the skin along with intense burning.
 Exposure to methylene chloride in high doses leads to numbness in fingers, dizziness, tingling, and nausea.
 Continuous exposure to methylene chloride causes irritation in respiratory tracks, difficulty in concentrating, headache and eye irritation.
 Studies have shown its carcinogenic properties, it causes lungs, liver and pancreatic cancer in animals.

 Many countries use warnings on products that have dichloromethane in them.
 Some countries have banned the use of methylene chloride.
 Indian industries continue to use methylene dichloride with certain regulations from the government.
-Scientists are working hard to develop the alternatives of dichloromethane.
-Log on to Byju’s YouTube channel to explore more about the poylhalogenated compounds.
+Scientists are working hard to develop alternatives to dichloromethane.
+Register with BYJU’S to learn more about polyhalogenated compounds.